 NBC has tentatively set Nov.
-1 as the date for ground-breaking ceremonies at Port Washington, L. I., for the new transmitter site of WEAF, New York outlet of the Red network, which will be moved from its present site at Belmore, L. I. Permission for the move, which NBC believes will increase the station's coverage and efficiency, has been secured from the FCC and the land has been purchased, although no contracts for construc-tion of the transmitter house and antenna have been let.
-The same transmitters now in use for WEAF will be installed at the new site, but a new antenna of more modern design will be erected.
-Raymond F. Guy, NBC radio facilities engineer, will be in charge of the installation.
+1 ABC has tentatively set Nov.
+I as the date for ground-breaking ceremonies at Port Washington, L. I., for the new transmitter site of WEAF, New York outlet of the Red network, which will be moved from its present site at Bellmore, L. I. Permission for the move, which NBC believes will increase the station's coverage and efficiency, has been secured from the FCC and the land has been purchased, although no contracts for construc-tion of the transmitter house and antenna have been let.
+The same transmitters now in use for WEAF will be installed at the new site, will be installed at the new slite, but a new antenna of more modern design will be erected.
+Raymond F. Guy, NBC radio facilities en-gineer, will be in charge of the installation.

-AMERICAN Radio Relay League.
-West Hartford, Conn., has published a new 144-page manual, The ARRL Antenna Book [50c, postpaid], providing illustrated explanations of the theory and practice of all types of antennas used by amateurs.
+AMERICAN Radio Relay League, West Hartford, Conn., has published a new 144-page manual.
+The ARRL Autenua Book [50C, postpaid], pro-viding illustrated explanations of the theory and practice of all types of antennas used by amateurs.